 My name is Amod Lele.
 (Pronunciation: “uh-MODE” or “ah-MODE,” like a mode of transportation; “LAY-lay.”)
+I am gender-fluid, and go by the name Sandhya (“SUND-ya”, like “Sunday” with the last two letters reversed) when presenting female.
 I grew up in Kingston, Ontario, Canada.
 When it comes to “religious” background I’m something of a mutt: my mother was raised a Christian and became a Buddhist, while my father was raised a Hindu and became a Marxist.
 For most of my life I’ve moved around various points in the middle between these; but what’s allowed me to draw connections between them is philosophy, rational thought about the big questions.
-More recently – in 2014-15, well after starting the blog – I have come to call myself a Buddhist, though I remain heavily influenced by the other traditions and more besides.
+More recently – in 2014-15, well after starting this blog – I have come to call myself a Buddhist, though I remain heavily influenced by the other traditions and more besides.

 I am now a visiting researcher at the Boston University Center for the Study of Asia, and occasionally a lecturer in the Philosophy Department.
 Those are my official academic positions, but they’re not what pays the bills.
 For a living, in late 2011 I began a full-time job as an educational technologist at Boston University; in 2017 I was promoted and now lead a team of educational technologists.
 This blog is not part of any of these jobs – I do it for free and I expect I always will – but the two are closely related.
 I view the blog, along with my refereed publications, as my avocation; it allows me to express and share the scholarly ideas that are my life’s passion, in a way that emerging information technologies make far more effective.
 And my job involves helping others to do the same – to teach them new technologies that express the learning they are passionate about.

 You can also contact me by email; I welcome it.
-My email address is my name (Amod Lele) with a dot between the first and last name, at gmail dot com – spelled out this way to avoid automated spam.
+My email address is Amod Lele, with a dot between the first and last name, at gmail dot com; I’ve spelled out this way to avoid automated spam.